alec-horwitz/stock_app_frontend/README.md

  * Phase 2: https://alecthedeveloper.wordpress.com/2019/06/06/a-d3-mechine-learning-and-django-project-phase-2-and-other-new-developments/

-Below are some screenshots of the wireframes I'm using to plan how the interface for the app will look on a mobile divice:
+Below are some screenshots of the app looks on a mobile divice:

 ![menu page](./Menu_Page.png)